 I spend most of my days analysing coded data to ensure it is high quality and fit for purpose.
 It helps to make sure that hospitals receive the funding they need, so it’s vital we get it right.

-Some days, I undertake routine monitoring looking for any inaccuracies in the data before correcting them.
-I may then carry out more in depth clinical coding audits which can help identify the root causes and I document my findings and make recommendations of necessary actions to address problems.
+Some days I undertake routine monitoring looking for any inaccuracies in the data before correcting them.
+I may then carry out more in depth clinical coding audits which can help identify the root causes.
+I document my findings and make recommendations of necessary actions to address problems.

 Some errors are due to mistakes made by clinical coders so it’s important I support their development to see how things can be improved.